Geisha (coffee)

 Gesha coffee, sometimes referred to as Geisha coffee, is a variety of coffee tree that originated in the Gori Gesha forest, Ethiopia, though it is now grown in several other nations in Africa, Asia, and the Americas.
 It is widely known for its unique flavor profile of floral and sweet notes, its high selling price, and its exclusivity as its demand has increased over the years.

 While there are many varieties labeled gesha (or geisha), the Panamanian Geisha has a distinct and verifiable genetic fingerprint.
+Outside Panama, Geisha is also widely cultivated in Malawi.

 After its discovery in Ethiopia, it was sent to the Tengeru (now Lyamungu) Coffee Research Station in Tanzania.
 In 1953, plants successfully cultivated at Lyamungu as VC-496 were taken to Centro Agronómico Tropical de Investigación y Enseñanza (CATIE) in Costa Rica and recorded as accession T2722.
 From there, CATIE distributed it throughout Central America.
 In 2005, The Peterson family of Boquete, Panama, entered a Geisha coffee into the Best Of Panama competition.
-It won the competition and sold for a then-record price of /pound (/kilogram); in 2017, a lot of natural Geisha from Hacienda La Esmeralda established a new Best of Panama record of /pound (/kilogram).
-Seven pounds of Geisha coffee of the Lamastus Family Estate sold for $42,000 in September 2022 during private auction hosted by the Sensible Coffee auction house.
+It won the competition and sold for a then-record price of /kilogram (/pound); in 2017, a lot of natural Geisha from Hacienda La Esmeralda established a new Best of Panama record of /kilogram (/pound).
+3.1 kilogram (7 pounds) of Geisha coffee of the Lamastus Family Estate sold for $42,000 in September 2022 during private auction hosted by the Sensible Coffee auction house.

-Name
+Origin and Name Disambiguation

-The name "Geisha" has been applied to the coffee since it was first collected by British officials.
-A 1936 letter from the British Consulate in Ethiopia discussing a trip to the "Geisha coffee area," where samples were collected for further study.
 The name "Gesha" comes from the transliteration of the Amharic name for the region, ጌሻ.
 (The local Kafa language in Gesha did not have a written form until the 1990s.)
 In most instances, Geisha/Gesha coffees from Ethiopia use the Gesha spelling while those from elsewhere use Geisha, based on how the cultivator was originally labeled, although some Latin American producers use Gesha to indicate a variety grown from original Ethiopian stock.
+The name "Geisha" has been applied to the coffee since it was first collected by British officials.
+A 1936 letter from the British Consulate in Ethiopia discussing a trip to the "Geisha coffee area," where samples were collected for further study.
 Despite the origin of the Geisha name being a misspelling or phonetic rendering for Gesha, the increasing awareness of the variety has raised concerns about improperly linking the coffee with Japanese geisha entertainers.